anshan-XR-ROB/anshan-XR-ROB.github.io/_pages/about.md

 Current Research Interest
 ======
-Focus on Computer Vision Tasks in Augmented Reality and Change the Real World
+Our group specializes in human perception, environment perception, and augmented reality, especially as applied to the field of consumer intelligence.

 **Human Body Perception**